 Colorectal Cancer Program

-Among the most commonly diagnosed cancers in America is colorectal cancer, ranking third for both men and women in the U.S. This cancer begins with the growth of polyps within the wall of the colorectal region of the body, located just before the opening of the anus.
-If these polyps grow large enough, they can travel into deeper layers of the region and, from there, potentially into lymph nodes and more distant parts of the body.
+Colorectal cancer is one of the most commonly diagnosed cancers in the country, ranking third for both men and women.
+This cancer begins with the growth of polyps within the wall of the colon.
+If they grow large enough and go untreated they can travel to other parts of your body.

 How our team can help

 Our Cancer Center takes a team approach to helping our patients get the care and attention they need.

 - Medical oncologists

 A referral is required.
 Contact your primary care provider to make an appointment.
 Don't have a doctor?
 View our primary care locations.

 On your appointment day, please arrive at least 45 minutes before your scheduled time.